egor-tensin/jekyll-theme/_posts/2015-07-03-std-call-once-bug-in-visual-studio-2012-2013.md

 Isn't it wrong that the second thread actually took the same 13 seconds as the first thread?
-Better check with some other compiler.
+Better check with some other compiler in case it was me who made the mistake.
 Unfortunately, the program behaves as expected when compiled using GCC's
 compiler: